-University Health offers a comprehensive cardiac surgery program treating cardiac diseases of adults and children.
+University Health offers a comprehensive heart surgery program treating cardiac diseases of adults and children.
 Our cardiologists want to offer you the treatment option that’s most effective for correcting your heart problem.
-Sometimes that answer is surgery, and we offer a variety of surgical procedures to handle our patients’ needs.
-We are equipped to handle even the most challenging and complex casesIn addition to these surgical procedures, our partnership with UT Health San Antonio puts our cardiologists on the cutting-edge of the latest research and innovative procedures.
-As medical technology rapidly improves, we stand ready to implement new and safe procedures to offer our patients the most effective treatments available.
+Sometimes that answer is heart surgery, and we offer a variety of surgical procedures to handle our patients’ needs.
+We are equipped to handle even the most challenging and complex casesIn addition to these surgical procedures, our partnership with UT Health San Antonio puts our cardiologists on the leading-edge of the latest research and innovative procedures.
+As medical technology rapidly improves, we are ready to implement new and safe procedures to offer our patients the most effective treatments available.
 We are always looking for opportunities to better serve our patients and improve their quality of life.

 How to Prepare for Your First Appointment

 We understand that having signs of an unhealthy heart can be stressful.
 We are here to help you make sense of your symptoms and what may come next.
 From your first visit to your cardiologist all the way to ongoing care—we are by your side.

 What to Bring

 - A list of your symptoms, when you notice them and what makes them better or worse